cedwardsmedia/git-timeline/README.md

 ## History

+ - **[_Nov 30, 2015_]: ** First working release
- - ** [_Nov 26, 2015_]: ** Initial concept and planning
+ - [_Nov 26, 2015_]: Initial concept and planning

 ## To-do:

-1. Determine best way to get git log for PHP as an array
-2. Handle each log entry as an individual item in the timeline
+1. Fix a bug preventing the first chronological entry in the git log from being pushed to the array.
+2. Add logic to the remote handler that accounts for multiple remotes (currently breaks with more than one)
 3. Make it look sexy